Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Solar panels – at this moment in the history of science and technology – are only capable of producing direct current (DC) power, and your home and the grid utilise alternating current (AC) power.
 That’s just the way it is.

-An inverter, whether it’s string, hybrid, or microinverter, is responsible for converting DC power harvested by the solar panels into AC power for the home to use.
+An inverter, whether it’s central, hybrid, or microinverter, is responsible for converting DC power harvested by the solar panels into AC power for the home to use.

-It’s a little different if you have a string inverter and you want to have a DC-coupled battery.
-The string inverter cannot communicate with it.
+It’s a little different if you have a central inverter and you want to have a DC-coupled battery.
+The inverter cannot communicate with it.
 It’s only able to convert the DC power from the roof into AC power for the home to use.
-It can’t send AC power to a “dumb” battery without it being converted into DC power.
+It can’t send AC power to a battery without it being converted into DC power.

 To provide backup power, household switchboards may need modification, adding to installation costs.